 Maths Refresher Short Course

-This 10-hour course is held over the weekend following O Week and is designed to build confidence and competence in students returning to maths or in need of a refresher.
+This short course is designed to build confidence and competence in students returning to maths or in need of a refresher.

 You will be able to work through modules at your own pace with support and guidance from our experienced facilitators, who will be on hand to assist you to work through mathematical concepts.